2017 Indian Ridge Farm

 WHAT IS A CSA?
 CSA stands for Community Supported Agriculture, a concept in farming that began in Europe and Japan in the 1960s.
 In basic terms, a CSA is a community of individuals who pledge support to a farm operation so that the farm becomes, either legally and/or spiritually, the community’s farm, with the growers and consumers providing mutual support and sharing the risks and benefits of food production.
 Typically, members or “shareholders” of the farm or garden pledge in advance to cover the anticipated costs of the farm operation and farmer’s salary.
 In return, they receive shares in the farm’s bounty throughout the growing season — distributed in a weekly “basket of goods” — as well as satisfaction gained from reconnecting to the land and participating directly in food production.
 Members also share in the risks of farming, including poor harvests due to unfavorable weather or pests.
 This is an important point: Quantities and items in baskets of goods cannot be guaranteed.
 The shareholder, like the farmer, is accepting some of the risks inherent in farming.
 By direct sales to community members, who have provided the farmer with working capital in advance, growers receive better prices for their crops, gain some financial security, and are relieved of much of the burden of marketing.

 HOW MUCH DOES A SHARE COST?
-A Full vegetable share to feed two adults or a family with small children for the 19-week season costs $617; the larger Plus Share costs $833.
+A Full vegetable share to feed two adults or a family with small children for the 19-week season costs $535, one of the most affordable boxes in our region.
 Shares of eggs, baked goods and pastured poultry are priced for CSA members at below retail prices.
 More pricing details can be found by clicking here.

-HOW CAN I ORDER WINTER STORAGE CHICKEN, TURKEY, PORK OR LAMB?
+HOW CAN I ORDER WINTER STORAGE CHICKEN, TURKEY, OR LAMB?
 To order winter storage chickens, go to the “Meat Order Form” on this website, or click here.
-If you want more than one turkey or delicious pork and grass-fed lamb, go to the same “Meat Order Form” link.
+If you want more than one turkey and grass-fed lamb, go to the same “Meat Order Form” link.

 Farmer John says it best: